conda/ceps/cep-oci.md

 - `application/vnd.conda.jlap.v1`

 The `jlap` file should also be stored under the `<channel>/<subdir>/repodata.json` path as an additional layer.

+### Conda package artifacts on an OCI registry

+The manifest for a conda package on an OCI registry should look like follows.

+It should have a name and a tag.
+The name is `<channel>/<subdir>/<package-name>`.
+The tag is the version and build string of the packages, using a `-` as a separator.

+For example, a package like `xtensor-0.10.4-h431234.conda` would map to a OCI registry `conda-forge/linux-64/xtensor:0.10.4-h431234`.

+A conda package, in an OCI registry, should ship up to 3 layers:

+- The package data itself, as a tarball. (mandatory)
+  - This can be either a `.tar.bz2` (v1) or a `.conda` (v2) file, or both as separate layers.
+- The package `info` folder as a gzipped "tar.gz" file.
+- The package `info/index.json` file as a plain JSON file.

 ### Mapping a conda-package to the OCI registry